School of Pharmacy Frequently Asked Questions

 Does LECOM have a 3 or 4-year pharmacy program?

-The LECOM School of Pharmacy offers only the professional program in pharmacy.
-At the Erie Campus, an innovative, three-year, year-round pathway leads to the Doctor of Pharmacy degree.
+The LECOM School of Pharmacy offers three professional programs.
+At the Erie, PA Campus, an innovative, three-year, year-round pathway leads to the Doctor of Pharmacy degree.
 The students at the Erie Campus attend school year round, including summers, and have about 1-2 weeks off between each term.
-At the Bradenton Campus, a traditional four-year pathway leads to the Doctor of Pharmacy degree.
-Students attend Bradenton for four years and have a summer break.
+At the Bradenton, FL Campus, a traditional four-year pathway leads to the Doctor of Pharmacy degree.
+Students attend Bradenton for four years and have a summer break; however, some of the experiential rotations take place in the summer (specifically after P1 year and P3 year).
+In the Distance Education pathway, the students complete a majority of the coursework at home.
+They come to the Bradenton, FL campus each summer for orientation, laboratory sessions, professional identify development, group projects and discussions, and, eventually, graduation activities.
+While most of the course work is completed at home, students must be available at designated hours during the day to take exams and participate and synchronous learning sessions with faculty and classmates.

 What are affiliation agreements?